Ho, Ghana

-Ho is the capital city of the Ho Municipal District and the Volta Region of Ghana.
+Ho is the capital of the Ho Municipal Assembly and the Volta Region of Ghana.
 The city lies between Mount Adaklu and Mount Galenukui or Togo Atakora Range, and is home to the Volta Regional Museum, a cathedral, and a prison.
-It was formerly the administrative capital of British Togoland now part of the Volta Region.
 The population of Ho Municipality according to the 2010 Population and Housing Census is 177,281 representing 8.4 percent of the region's total population.
 Females constitute 52.7 percent and males represent 47.3 percent.
+The population in Ho grew up to 180,420 National Population Census.
 About 62 percent of the population resides in urban localities.
 The Municipality shares boundaries with Adaklu and Agotime-Ziope Districts to the South, Ho West District to the North and West and the Republic of Togo to the East (see Figure 1.1).
 Its total land area is 2,361 square kilometers (912 sq mi) thus representing 11.5 percent of the region's total land area.

 History

 Ho was a part of the German colony of Togoland until World War I, when it was occupied by the British.
 Ho later became the capital of the League of Nations mandate of British Togoland until that entity's incorporation into the British Gold Coast colony, which subsequently became Ghana.
 The town was initially inhabited by the people of Hegbe (now Heve), followed by the people of Banakoe (now corrupted to Bankoe).
 These two groups lived alongside each other with individual chiefdoms.
 The first known chief of the Bankoe people was Afede Asor I, known in his private life as Akorli.
 The chief of Heve was Anikpi I, who was known in his private life as Amexo Doh (Adzah Doh).
-The Ahoe and Dome joined the settlement at a later stage but came to play leading roles in its development.The people of Dome(of Akan origin) became the ruling class until the emergence of modern-day chieftaincy which they ceded to the Bankoe people.The people of Hliha are a sub-group of Bankoe.
+The Ahoe and Dome joined the settlement at a later stage but came to play leading roles in its development.
+The people of Dome(of Akan origin) became the ruling class until the emergence of modern-day chieftaincy which they ceded to the Bankoe people.
+The people of Hliha are a sub-group of Bankoe.

-Major areas

-Ho Bankoe, Ho Dome, Ho Heve, Ho Hliha, Ho Ahoe, Ho Fiave, Anlokordzi, Anagokordzi, Little Bethlehem, Voradep village, Barracks new town, Somey down, Lokoe, Godokpoe, Housing, Ssnit Flats, Awatidome, Dave, Hoƒedo, Mawuli Estate, Powerhouse, Ho Kpevele, Donorkordzi, Executive Gardens.